 Heroic Sacrifice: An Alternate Character Interpretation of the above.
 She essentially jumped on a grenade, knowing something bad would happen, in order to get justice for all of Merrick's other victims, and knowing he would never pay for her.
 Indeed, when Matt asks why she went back after he'd already assaulted her, she admits that she wasn't expecting him to rape her, but states, "Someone had to stop him.
 At least now we can lock the bastard up."

 Put on a Bus: In the season 7 premiere, it's mentioned that she was transferred to a senior crown prosecutor position in another office.
-This narrowly averts a Bus Crash, as she would have been a passenger on the ill-fated train otherwise.
+This narrowly averts a literal Bus Crash, as she would have been a passenger on the ill-fated train otherwise.

 Twofer Token Minority: Is black and female.
 But even though she's the only non-white member of the main cast, it's hard to really call her a "token", given that London's incredible diversity is well represented among the supporting players.